Legal Services To Achieve The Best Possible Results

 At The Law Offices of Greg Prosmushkin, P.C. our experienced Bucks County attorneys have handled countless drag racing tickets from Quakertown to Langhorne and everywhere in between in both the Magisterial District Court and Common Pleas level.
 The attorneys are up-to-date in all of the recent changes to drag racing and racing law.
 This extensive knowledge gives you an advantage in fighting a drag racing or racing charge.

-If you received a citation for drag racing anywhere in Bucks County, hiring an intelligent and experienced defense attorney is a good first step in protecting your rights and your license.
+If you received a citation for drag racing anywhere in Bucks County, hiring an intelligent and experienced defense attorney is a vital first step in protecting your rights and your license.

 This content was written on behalf of Greg Prosmushkin.